-Today, I will reveal what we see in the IP lease market’s future and our plans developing the IP Address Market that will turn to IPXO, planned for launch by April next year.
+We have recently published a lot of information regarding the IP lease performance of the IP Address Market.
+We will continue to deliver as much information as possible.
+Today, I will reveal what we see in the IP lease market’s future and our plans to develop the IP Address Market that will turn to IPXO, planned for launch by April next year.

 Firstly, let me remind you that we live in 2020, the age of the technologically advanced era, and seeing the progress makes you wonder if everything really is as advanced as it seems?
 As usual, let’s take a couple of steps back.
 I want to share what’s behind the idea of IPXO.

 IPXO name does not stand for “IP kiss and hug”, but it translates into Internet Protocol Exchange Organization; we thought it would be great to give a name representing the mission we are on.
 Additionally, IPXO is a pretty short name, and we were fortunate to get the ipxo.com domain name (four-letter domain name!).